 During the Second World War the estate was bought by the Cunliffe-Owen Aircraft Company, who had been based at Eastleigh Aerodrome, now Southampton Airport.
 During the war the only authorised way for pilots to fly to the aerodrome was to first land at either Middle Wallop or Worthy Down Airfields to request permission to fly in and discover which barrage balloon lane was open.
 Cunliffe-Owen turned the estate into a dispersal airfield where they converted Spitfires into Seafires, the Naval version and adapted Halifax bombers to carry H2S radar.

-The estate was bought by John Knowles in 1968 specifically to turn into a zoological park.
+The estate was bought by John Knowles in 1968 specifically to turn into a zoological park to breed endangered animals.

 History of the Zoo